GaetanoMondelli/GaetanoMondelli/README.md

 <summary>
 <img src="https://media.giphy.com/media/lSn9axCWI6L9fSaezm/giphy.gif" width=45><a href="https://github.com/GaetanoMondelli/HackatonDegenChess"> Degenchess </a>
 </summary>
-🥇 IMMUTABLEX HACKHATON WINNER PROJECT 2021
+🥇 IMMUTABLEX HACKATHON WINNER PROJECT 2021

 Chess reimagined in the crypto world.
 Each piece is an NFT from your Ethereum collection, battling it out on a gas-free, ImmutableX-powered board.
 Buy and wrap your NFTs, set a winning prize, and challenge opponents.
 Captured pieces change wallets in real time, and the victor claims the prize.